 Why Did You Go Vegan in The First Place?

 Last but not least, please oh please don’t lose sight of why you chose to go vegan in the first place.
 Was it for the adorable farm animals, for your unhealthy ass, or for the dwindling environment?
-Just sit for a minute and think about this: 1) you’ve got all the resources and support a person could possibly need when making such a transition, 2) non-dairy ice cream is actually quite fantastic, and 3) you did it for [insert that good-crazy passionate reason that drove you to vegan in the first place].
+Just sit for a minute and think about this: 1) you’ve got all the resources and support a person could possibly need when making such a transition, 2) non-dairy ice cream is actually quite fantastic, and 3) you did it for

 It’s easy, folks.
 Don’t say you can’t because we all know that you can.
 No matter what.
 Now buck up and eat your damn kale.